-The NG Committee Charter is included in the Governance Manual and is available for viewing or downloading from the Company's website under Corporate / Governance www.northerndynastyminerals.com.
+The NG Committee Charter is included in the Governance Manual and is available for viewing or downloading from the Company's website under About Us / Corporate Governance at www.northerndynastyminerals.com.

 The NG Committee has been given the responsibility of developing and recommending to the Board the Company's approach to corporate governance and of assisting members of the Board in carrying out their duties.
 The NG Committee also reviews with the Board the rules and policies applicable to governance of the Company to assure that the Company remains in full compliance with proper governance practices.